madalin-dogaru/profiler/README.md

 2. Read firstname/lastname from a file(1 pair per line) and the email domain and output all possible emails in a file.
 `python3 main.py -egen names -edom microsoft.com -o test`

-3. Use GoDaddy API to search for domains similar to the ones you supply.
-Limit set to 20, modifiable from godaddy_search.py/generate_similar_domains.
-`python3 main.py -daddy skinyduck.com`

 3. Take a list of IP's, get their Country/City/Area and write it in a file(including the IPs).
 `python3 main.py -iplist file_containing_ips -o output_file_name`